erryB/IoT_simDevices/Robin/doc/TransparentGW README.md

 ![](img/iothubexplorer.JPG)

-And that's it, our transparent gateway is up and running!
+And that's it, our transparent gateway is finally up and running! :)